hiperhealth/hiperhealth/docs/informed_consent.md

 ## 9. Future Use of Data

-You may choose whether your **de-identified data** can be stored for future research, including commercial applications:
+Please select one option for each item to indicate your choice.

-- [ ] Yes [ ] No – My de-identified data may be used for commercial research,
-      including AI/ML model training.
+1. Use of de-identified data for commercial research, including AI/ML model training:
-- **Note:** Identifiable PHI will not be used for any future research without a new Authorization or an IRB-approved waiver.
+   - [ ] I consent
+   - [ ] I do not consent

+2. Recontact for future studies:
+   - [ ] I wish to be recontacted
-- [ ] Yes [ ] No – I wish/do not wish to be recontacted for future studies.
+   - [ ] I do not wish to be recontacted

+3. Receipt of individual research results:
-- [ ] Yes [ ] No – Individual research results will/will not be returned.
+   - [ ] I wish to receive results
-- [ ] Acknowledge – I understand I will not receive financial benefits from downstream products.
+   - [ ] I do not wish to receive results

+4. Understanding of no financial benefits from downstream products:
+   - [ ] I acknowledge

+**Note:** Identifiable PHI will not be used for any future research without a new Authorization or an IRB/Privacy Board–approved waiver.

 ---